What Does a Translator or Interpreter Do?

 - Interpreting in real-time can be stressful because you will have to keep up with the speaker.

-- They often face tight deadlines.
+- Expect to face tight deadlines.

 - Translators and interpreters who are self-employed may face long periods without work and have other times when they are very busy.